VKCOM/nocolor/CONTRIBUTING.md

 - Update the version in the `cmd/main.go` file;
 - Run the `make release` command, which creates archives with executable files for Linux, Windows, and macOS;
-- Create a new release, which describes the changes and uploads the archives;
+- Create a new release in GitHub, which describes the changes and uploads the archives;
 - Release.

 ## Brief description of project folders